QuadStingray/sbt-javafx/src/main/paradox/settings/drop-in_resources.md

 #### Drop-in Resources
 The native Packages for your platform can be customized.
-The Ant-Tasks `fx:deploy` `ant-javafx.jar` is not very flexible with regard to this specification of these "drop-in" resources, so tweaking an installer can be frustrating the first time around.
+The Ant-Tasks `fx:deploy` `ant-javafx.jar` is not very flexible to specify of these "drop-in" resources, so tweaking an installer can be frustrating the first time around.
 Any encountered problems are likely to be associated with mis-named or mis-located files.

 At the heart of the process of specifying the location of drop-in resources is ensuring the classpath of the ClassLoader executing `fx:deploy` can resolve the desired resources.
 The plugin provides the `javaFxPkgResourcesDir` setting for prepending a path to the `fx:deploy` classpath (which is *not* the same as the SBT classpath or the `scalac` classpath).